Scratch To Basics

 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-These would be great to give as a hostess or holiday gift, or (my favorite), as a way to add a bit of protein to your daily dark chocolate snack.
+These dark chocolate bark with almonds would be great to give as a hostess or holiday gift, or (my favorite), as a way to add a bit of protein to your daily dark chocolate snack.
 Almonds + dark chocolate = healthy.
 Every day, in my book.

 Related: 90 Homemade Holiday Food Gifts You’ll Want To Keep For Yourself